listener-js/listener/README.md

 You only need to do this once, and any file that imports `hello` will have the extended version.

+Passing listener class instances into the `listener` function should be the responsibility of the end-user, as it provides them control over the listener version and configuration options.

 ## Call a listener (with logging)

 ```ts